CtrlK

 Workflow Clarity

 Individual commands are clear but multi-step workflows lack explicit sequencing and validation checkpoints.
-For example, PR creation doesn't include verification steps (checking if PR was created, viewing the result), and there's no error handling guidance for failed operations.
+For example, PR creation doesn't mention checking if the PR was created successfully or handling merge conflicts.

 2 / 3